 - A more user-friendly way of doing some things.

-While you are responsible for taking care of the food quality, service, and restaurant ambience, your app could address user-friendliness.
+While you are responsible for taking care of the food quality, service, and restaurant ambiance, your app could address user-friendliness.

 Leading Consumer and Shopper Behaviourist, Ken Hughes notes that: